Travel Will Make You an Earth Enthusiast

 IMG_5398.JPG

 It’s been so easy for far too long to think of climate change as something we, or someone else, can deal with later.
-This report tells us changes are long past due.
+Changes are long past due.

 But not all hope is lost.
-Dear Earth lovers, we still have time to mitigate the effects of climate change.
+Dear Earth lovers, we still have time to mitigate some of the effects of climate change.
 And best of all, there are a few easy changes you can make immediately that will have a positive and lasting impact on our beautiful, precious planet.
+Here are a few ways I try to take responsibility in my own life.

 charish red